ckeditor/ckeditor5/docs/getting-started/setup/getting-and-setting-data.md

 # Getting and setting data

-CKEditor&nbsp;5 allows you to retrieve the data from and save it to your server (or to your system in general) in various ways.
-In this guide, you can learn about the available options along with their pros and cons.
+In CKEditor&nbsp;5 there are several ways to load and save data.
+In this guide, you can learn about the available options and their advantages and disadvantages.

 ## Autosaving

-One of the best ways to enhance the user experience in saving editor data is by providing an autosave functionality.
-This ensures users do not need to remember to save their data, and it prevents your system from being flooded with save events since the save action will be debounced.
+One of the best ways to improve the user experience is to automatically save editor data as it changes.
+This ensures that users do not have to remember to save their data and prevents work loss.

 We provide and autosave feature that automatically saves the data (for example sends it to the server) when needed.
 Please refer to the {@link features/autosave Autosave} guide for details.

 ## Initializing the editor with data

-By default, the editor is initialized with the content of the element on which it is initialized:
+By default, the editor has the content of the DOM element on which it was initialized on.

 ```html
 <div id="editor">